Lough Lene: Water sports

-Jet-skis and water-skiing are prohibited on Lough Lene.
+Ecology

-Special areas of conservation
+Conservation

-The European Union's Habitats Directive (92/43EEC) requires member states of the EU to protect wildlife areas.
-The European Communities (Natural Habitats) Regulations 1977, as amended, implements the directive in the Republic.
+Parts of the lake are protected, under the European Union's Habitats Directive (92/43EEC), as a Special Area of Conservation.

 Lough Lene is a deep lake, which is 20 m deep in some parts.
 It is a clear hard water lake with marl deposition particularly noticeable along long stretches of its shores.

 The lake supports a range of pondweeds that include Potamogeton perfoliatus and P. lucens, Canadian pondweed (Elodea canadensis), and a variety of stoneworts (Chara spp., such as C. pedunculata and C. curta) which are marl or hard-water lake indicators.

 A stony shore line fringes much of the lake, where there are species such as spike-rush (Eleocharis sp.) jointed rush (Polygonum persicaria), marsh pennywort (Hydrocotyle vulgaris), and sedges (Carex spp.).
 A narrow fringe of emigerent plant species dominated by common reed (Phragmites australis) and common club-rush (Schoenoplectus lacustris) occurs along some stretches of the lakeshore.

 Patches of wet woodland colonise former areas of cut-away and other low-lying areas close to the lake and are dominated by willows (Salix spp.), birch (Betula sp.) and alder (Alnus glutinosa) with patches of common reed also occurring.
 These areas support a rich flora.
 The ground flora of the wood at the northwestern end of the lake includes a range of peat mosses (Sphagnum spp.), bilberry (Vaccinium myrtillus) and heather (Calluna vulgaris).
 Alder carr occurs on the juttland into the lake at its northwestern side.

 Freshwater marsh/fen vegetation, with such species as purple moor-grass (Molinia caerulea), bottle sedge (Carex rostrata), black bog-rush (Schoenus nigricans), and marsh cinquefoil (Potentilla palustris), occurs in certain areas near the lake; one such area supports a population of rare round-leaved wintergreen (Pyrola rotundifolia subsp. rotundifolia).

 Bird life

-There are many bird species on Lough Lene, in particular, mute swan, teal, pochard, great crested grebe, little grebe, tufted duck, grey heron, water rail, mallard, goldeneye, cormorant and wigeon.
+Bird species recorded at Lough Lene include mute swan, teal, pochard, great crested grebe, little grebe, tufted duck, grey heron, water rail, mallard, goldeneye, cormorant and wigeon.
 The surrounding lands are inhabited by snipe, lapwing and curlew.
 Of particular significance is the pochard population which, in the winters of 1995/1996 and 1996/1997, there were numbers of national importance averaging 515 individual birds of this population.

 Much of the lake shore is accessible to grazing cattle, goats, sheep and horses.
 Unpolluted hard-water lakes such as Lough Lene are becoming increasingly rare in Ireland and in Europe and are of a type that is listed upon the Annex of the E.U.
 Habitat Directive.